12 Top-Rated Tourist Attractions in Sukhothai

-Getting there: Head north of Si Satchanalai Historical Park about 6.5 km to Ban KoNoi until you reach an area where there are remains of ancient kilns.
-Alternately, take highway 1201 from Amphur Si Satchanalai, driving approximately 7 km to Ban KoNoi, to find the centre on the left.
+Getting There: Head north of Si Satchanalai Historical Park about 6.5 kilometers to Ban KoNoi, until you reach the area with visible kiln remains.
+Alternately, take highway 1201 from Amphur Si Satchanalai, driving approximately seven kilometers to Ban KoNoi, to find the center on the left.

 Where to Stay in Sukhothai for Sightseeing